Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Dora Zett, Shutterstock

-When a cat is feeling annoyed, it will often wag its tail back and forth to let you or another pet know he’s not happy.
-It’s common to see this behavior in an adult cat who’s being bothered by a young kitten that is trying to play with the cat.
+When a cat is feeling annoyed, they will often wag their tail back and forth to let you or another pet know

-An annoyed cat can also flick its tail when he’s feeling agitated.
-For example, if you’re petting your cat or brushing his fur, he may get fed up with it all and flick its tail to send you the message to back off.
+Annoyed cats can also flick their tail when they are feeling agitated.
+For example, if you’re petting your cat or brushing their fur, they may get fed up with it all and flick their tail to send you the message to back off.

 When going after prey, cats swish their tails back and forth in an attempt to mesmerize the prey.
-If you’ve ever watched a cat go after a mouse in the grass, you’ve probably seen the cat’s tail swishing back and forth right before he pounces into action to capture the prey.
+If you’ve ever watched a cat go after a mouse in the grass, you’ve probably seen the cat’s tail be held straight parallel to the ground and begin swishing back and forth right before they pounce into action to capture the prey.

 dometic cat hunting prey